MicrosoftDocs/power-platform/power-platform/admin/power-automate-licensing/power-automate-auto-claim.md

 In the Power Automate portal:

-- User triggers / saves / turns on a premium cloud flow with attended RPA
+- User triggers / saves / turns on a premium cloud flow with attended RPA (Robotic Process Automation)
 - User requests the Power Automate premium license

-In the Power Automate for desktop application:

-- User selects **Go Premium** (roadmap)
-- User has a self-assisted premium trial and is actively using RPA capabilities (roadmap)

 ## Create an auto-claim policy for Power Automate licenses